hadronized/blog/Getting_Into_Netwire.md

 However, inhibiting can be useful.
 For instance, we can implement a new kind of behavior switching using inhibition.
-Let’s try to implement a function that takes two behaviors and switch to the latter when the former starts inhibiting:
+Let’s try to implement a function that takes two behaviors and switches to the latter when the former starts inhibiting:

 ```haskell